0Chel1/How-to-mod-Screeps-not-just-change-values-/README.md

 {
 }
 ```
-To make our structure and make it visible you need first upload your sprite on internet an then paste url to it in
+To make our structure and make it visible you need to upload your sprite on internet an then paste url to it in
 ```js
 const assetsUrl = 'your file url here';
 //if you uploaded file on hithub the link must be like this https://raw.githubusercontent.com/YourNickname/RepositoryName/refs/heads/main/